cupcakes04/sam/README.md

 - **Color**: Colored mask with different colors for each object
 - **Overlay**: Original image with segmentation overlay
 - **Numpy**: Raw segmentation data in numpy array format
+- **Transparent**: Images that have the background set to transparent

 ## Note to self:
 1) Make changes (edit code, add files, delete stuff, etc).